muasiq/grit/exampleSite/content/english/faq/_index.md

 {{< faq "Do you ship globally?" >}}

 We do ship our products globally.
 Do let us know if you have any product requirements.
-You can have any product delivered to your door without any hassles.
+You can have any product delivered to your doorstep without any hassles.

 {{</ faq >}}